 Download the FREE printable and instructions here to teach this list of body parts in Spanish:

 2. Video for Drawing a Monster (Listening Activity)

-How I Taught My Kids the Body Parts in Spanish
+How I Taught My Kids This Basic List of Body Parts in Spanish

 Anyhoo, Aidan and I started the lesson with TPR.
 I totally forgot to review the numbers before we started.
 Oops.
 I had been reviewing them during the week, and he remembered them so it probably wasn’t necessary to do it again before jumping into the body parts lesson.

 For TPR, I pointed to my body part and said it in Spanish several times.
 He seems to like to repeat me even though his pronunciation is terrible.
 I know he likes to mangle the pronunciation on purpose sometimes, but other times I wish he would stop trying to say the words and just listen.
 It’s.
 So.
 Bad.
 Hopefully my face doesn’t show it, but I’m cringing so hard inside.

 After a few minutes of TPR, I said we were going to play Simón Dice (Simon Says).
 He just about had a meltdown and was quite passionate about how much he hates that game.
 I heard quite an earful about it before he gave me a chance to tell him we didn’t have to play it.
 Jeez.
 I’ve never seen someone hate Simon Says so much.
 I told him I would find or make a Kahoot to play instead after the listening and reading activity.

 So we skipped to the drawing a monster activity.
 I read the sentences slowly to him repeating them a few times so he could process what I was saying.
 He really got into it when I told him he could make it look like whatever he wanted.
 He just had to include what I was saying.
 And I ended up changing a couple of things for him because he insisted on three noses instead of one and more hands.
 He also added necks which was fine with me if it kept him happy.